alanng10/class-lang/Docue/Article/Compute/a.md

 ## Orn
 Set dest var with the value of bitwise orn of sourceA var and sourceB var.
-Syntax: and dest, sourceA, sourceB
+Syntax: orn dest, sourceA, sourceB

 ## Not
 Set dest var with the value of bitwise not of source var.